Russia of the Future: Party of Progress

-On 8 February 2014, the party convention decided to rename the People's Alliance party to the Progress Party.

 On 25 February 2014, the Progress Party passed the first stage of registration at the Ministry of Justice.
 For the party to be fit for the election in autumn, the registration process should be completed by mid-June.
 Before that the Progress Party was required to register at least 43 regional branches, and after that to file a registration application at the ministry again.
 On 8 April 2014, the Justice Ministry rejected the applications to register the branches of the Progress Party due to the "mistake in constituent documents".

 On 28 January 2015, Moscow's Zamoskvoretsky district court declined the party's protest against the refusal of the Justice Ministry to enter it in the register of parties entitled to take part in elections.
 Party's lawyer Dmitry Krainev's stated: "From 75 registered parties we have become the only one to be pushed aside from the elections".

 On 1 February 2015, the Progress Party held a convention that was attended by 62 delegates from 50 regional branches.
 Despite the fact that Progress Party was not included in the federal list of political forces allowed to run in elections, it decided to prepare for the 2016 elections to the State Duma and regional legislatures.

 At the party's congress on 1 February 2015, Navalny stated: "We will continue working for participation in elections.
 The probability that we won't be allowed to any elections is very high.
 But work to prepare candidates should be conducted already now in case snap elections are held".
 On 28 April 2015, the party was deprived of registration and thereby became an association.
 As reported by Navalny's live channel on YouTube, the activists will try again with the operative name of Working Title (Рабочее название).

 On 11 January 2018, Navalny said that the leadership of the association had been trying to register as a party since 2012 and held six congresses to do this.
 A meeting of the party's organizing committee was scheduled for 17 January 2018, and a founding congress was scheduled for 3 March.